leta199/Linear-Regression/README.md

 Fit the model to the training data using the `fit()` method to generate model parameters.
 Assinged the rsquared to the variable `rsquared_train` on training data using the `.score()` method.
 Assigned the weight and bias to the variables `sk_coef` and `sk_intercept`.
-Generated the mean square error using the `mean_squared_error()` function and assigned mse to the variable `mse_train`
+Generated the mean square error using the `mean_squared_error()` function and assigned mse to the variable `mse_train`.

 #### Dataframe
 Created a dataframe to compare the my model to that of scikit-learn.
--Displayed the key metrics, namely: mean squared error and R^2
+-Displayed the key metrics, namely: mean squared error and R^2.
--Displayed the calculated weight and bias from each model
+-Displayed the calculated weight and bias from each model.

 ## FINANCE APPLICATION